Jupyther/Jupyther/README.md

-I'm here for a first step, first sight, but used to code ages ago
+I'm here for a first step, first sight
+But used to code ages ago
-I'm coming back with a torchlight, since my knowledge became hallow.
+I'm coming back with a torchlight
+Since my knowledge became hallow.